moul/doc.cloud.online.net/www/documentation/docs_public/contents/index.md

 [Online labs](http://labs.online.net) provides a highly customizable physical server management platform.

-Using [Online labs](http://labs.online.net) eliminates the complexity of traditionnal architecture, so you can develop and deploy applications faster.
-We let you configure your own physical servers have the following advantages
+Using [Online labs](http://labs.online.net) eliminates the complexity of traditional architecture, so that you can develop, deploy, and scale applications faster than ever before.<br/>
+We let you configure your own physical servers.

+You will be able to leverage at least the two following advantages:

 - The flexibility of the cloud
 - The guarantee of a dedicated server